-- Developing our Modern Slavery Survey in the second half of FY 2021/2022, which was trialled with a group of 80 supply partners, achieving a return rate of 68% (54 Surveys);
+- developing our Modern Slavery Survey, which was initially trialled with a group of 80 supply partners, achieving a return rate of 68% (54 Surveys);

-- Further refining the Modern Slavery Survey after the trial and implementing it more broadly in FY 2022/2023;
+- further refining the Modern Slavery Survey after the trial phase and implementing it more broadly in our FY 2022/2023 reporting period;

-- Adopting a 24 month survey frequency for supply partners;
+- adopting a 24 month survey frequency for supply partners;

-- Streamlining the supply partners who would be surveyed to focus on the following ten (10) trade categories, irrespective of spend value:
+- streamlining the supply partners who would be surveyed to focus on the following ten (10) trade categories, irrespective of spend value:

+- earlier in the supply chain (e.g. extraction of raw materials, overseas production and manufacturing phases)

 - Building Services

 - Concrete Structures

 - Structural Steel and Metalwork

-- Facades and Glazina
+- Facades and Glazing

 - Ceilings and Partitions

 - Carpentry and Joinery

 - Carpet and Vinyl

 - Tiling and Paving

 - Painting

 - Traffic Control, Labour Hire and Cleaning

-- Recommending that suppliers in the Goods and Services stream are exempt from the Modern Slavery Survey, on the basis that they present a very low risk (but remain subject to future review);
+- recommending that suppliers in the Goods and Services stream are exempt from the Modern Slavery Survey, on the basis that they present a very low risk (but remain subject to future review); and

-- Recognising that other categories of supply may be required to complete the Modern Slavery Survey where a particular geographic, product or specific entity risk is identified.
+- recognising that other categories of supply may be required to complete the Modern Slavery Survey where a particular geographic, product or specific entity risk is identified.